Classification of rivers in Japan: Class A rivers

+Class A river (一級河川, Ikkyū kasen) is a designation which applies to important individual rivers.
+There are 13,994 rivers with this designation.

+Generally speaking, areas surrounding Class A rivers will suffer greater damage in the event of a flood.

 List of Class A river systems

 The number of dams only includes existing and unestablished dams that meet the criteria (15 m or more in bank height) of the River Law.
 The management entity is irrelevant.
 The number in parentheses is the number of dams on the main river, excluding tributaries.
 The number of dams does not always exceed the number of hydroelectric plants because plants with intake weirs less than 15 m high are not considered dams.
 The acronym BOD refers to biochemical oxygen demand.

+Note: Okinawa has no Class A rivers.